celestiaorg/nmt/docs/spec/nmt.md

 1) `SubtreeHash`: To compute the `SubtreeHash`, the following steps should be followed:
    1) Find the index of a leaf in the tree that meets two conditions:
-      1) Its namespace is the smallest ID greater than `NS`.
+      1) Its namespace is the smallest namespace greater than `NS`.
       1) The namespace of the leaf to its left is smaller than `NS`.
    1) Traverse up the branch connecting that leaf to the root and locate one of the parents/grandparents of that leaf whose namespace range does not overlap with the queried namespace.
    The `SubtreeHash` is the hash of that node.